mgerken86/Climber-Fitness-Tracker/README.md

 Make it easy to search for individual athletes

 Use an API to get the athlete's membership info?
 Get their image?
+ Use an API to get gym info from google maps?

 Make it possible for coaches to send athletes individual messages